-During the year the Charity employed - for the first time - a fund raising team.
+The Charity employs a fund raising team.
 The team consists of two people, one manager and one administrator: they are employed by the Trust and recharged in full to the Charity.

 The Trustee has an ambition to transform the Charity into an active fundraising operation to grow income for our staff and patients.
 This is because (in line with other NHS charitable foundations), the Trustee wish to raise funds and receive donations for projects which cannot be financed by government and normal NHS funding.